Skip to content

 What’s the best Ford Kuga engine to get?

-Short of a fully electric car, the Ford Kuga has you covered.
+Short of a fully electric model, the Ford Kuga has you covered.
 There’s a petrol, several diesels, a hybrid and a plug-in hybrid, so there’s something whether you’re a motorway muncher or a city slicker.

 For lower-mileage drivers, the standard 1.5-litre EcoBoost petrol should fit the bill.
 It’s reasonably economical, managing up to 43mpg, and is reasonably quick with a sub-10-second 0-62mph time.
+Importantly, it feels pretty nippy, too, and you can enjoy telling people that it’s the same engine that’s fitted in the fizzy Fiesta ST – albeit with a lower power output.
+It’s our favourite engine in the Kuga lineup.

 Ford Kuga performance